top of page

 *Breeder does not advertise on Kijiji, Craig’s list or similar platforms!!
 This is considered low standard (tacky) and usually a sign of too many kittens.
 DESIRABLE

-* Breeder is able to provide excellent references.
+* Breeder is able to provide excellent references when requested.
 CRUCIAL

 *Breeder does not have low prices.
 Breeder does not give cheap "deals' on Kittens.
 Kittens do not go on sale!
 Proper quality care and a responsible breeding program with ALL that is required would NOT allow an unusually low price.
 Chances are you pay for what you get or it’s a scam!